-I carefully pack the heirloom glass balls, little winter scenes, stockings, garlands, plastic icicles, and wreath.
+I carefully pack the heirloom glass balls, little winter scenes, stockings, garlands, plastic icicles, and wreaths.
 Then I face off with the lights.
 They either enter the bin of tangle-by-yourself or they get meticulously wrapped around cardboard tubes so as not to form spider webs of connection during the long hot summer in the garage.
 I turn off the CD player and reluctantly put all the Christmas music in their box.
 By now the missing charm and glow of lights, decorations, and holiday tunes leave me feeling melancholy.
 The house seems lonely, empty, and quiet, and my soul feels the loss.

 Yet, there remains the last corner, attributing Christmas ~ the Nativity Scene.
 It is usually the first to be set up for the holidays and the last to be boxed up for storage.